UniMath/agda-unimath/src/foundation/yoneda-identity-types.lagda.md

 ### The groupoidal laws for the Yoneda identity types

-As we may now observe, associativity and the unit laws holds by `refl`.
+As we may now observe, associativity and the unit laws hold by `refl`.

 ```agda
 module _